Mastaaaa/LFT_Exam/README.md

 ------------------------------------------------------------
 #Second part: Implementig a lexer in java.
-The purpose is to read some text, and get as output tokens for every lexical unit.
+The purpose is to read some text, and get tokens in output for every lexical unit.
 ------------------------------------------------------------

 Token has a: